-Caroline tried out the Peloton app during the 2020 lockdown (ahh, memories), and she actually looked forward to connecting with her favorite trainers every day.
+Former semi-professional soccer player Caroline Lubinsky tried out the Peloton app during the 2020 lockdown (ahh, memories), and she actually looked forward to connecting with her favorite trainers every day, which is one of the reasons she rated the instruction a 5 out of 5.
 No matter what workout she was doing, she found every instructor to be thorough and engaging in their instructions, to the point where some of their trademark phrases are still stuck in her head, “How you do anything is how you do everything.”

 We will say if you’re someone who’s looking for barbell training, this ain’t it.
 There’s a lot of strength training classes that use dumbbells, but if you’re looking to improve on the Big Three then we recommend you look at our strength training pick.